ThoughtWorksInc/Binding.scala/README.md

 ### Step 1: Add Binding.scala dependencies into your `build.sbt`:

+This repository contains the HTML templating library `dom` for Scala 2.10, 2.11, 2.12:

 ``` scala
 libraryDependencies += "com.thoughtworks.binding" %%% "dom" % "latest.release"

 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
 ```

+For Scala 2.13, use [html.scala](https://github.com/GlasslabGames/html.scala) instead.

 ### Step 2: Create a `data` field, which contains some `Var` and `Vars` as data source for your data-binding expressions